SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 ### On SketchUp 2017, imported model has bad texture mapping and/or face count after polygon reduction is unexpected.

-Do "File > Import", select "COLLADA files", click "Options", uncheck "Merge coplanar faces", click "OK", close dialog then re-import model with the plugin.
+Do "File > Import", select "COLLADA files (*.dae)", click "Options", uncheck "Merge coplanar faces", click "OK", close dialog then re-import model with the plugin.

 ### My problem isn't resolved or isn't listed above.